 A variety of AWS services are utilized to monitor and alert on suspicious activity throughout the AWS environment.
 Amazon GuardDuty provides intelligent threat detection by monitoring Amazon CloudTrail Events, S3 activity data, Amazon VPC network traffic flow logs, and Amazon Route 53 domain name system (DNS) logs.

 Amazon Macie assesses S3 bucket level security and perform sensitive data discovery.
 Amazon Inspector provides assessments of EC2 instances to identify vulnerabilities, exposures, and deviations from leading practices.

 AWS Config monitors and records configuration changes of AWS resources, and enables AWS Security Hub to assess and provide configuration findings relating to Security Hub standards, such as Center for Internet Security (CIS) and AWS Foundational Security Best Practices.

 AWS Security Hub provides a single, centralized location to view security findings in the client security account by integrating with each of the AWS services used by the Cyber CSPM solution.

-AWS Security Hub runs continuous automated security checks, consolidates the findings, and forwards them to Guardian AWS, which is be responsible for handling alerts generated by security services.
+AWS Security Hub runs continuous automated security checks, consolidates the findings, and forwards them to Cyber CMS, which is be responsible for handling alerts generated by security services.